In the Footsteps of Ivarr the Boneless

 tells how the Danes left Edmund's corpse unburied and his head

-thrown away into deep brambles.
-After a search by local people, the
+cast aside to rest deep in brambles.
+After a search by local people

 The corpse and head were placed in a hastily

-- a light was seen over the chapel, and the blind and the sick were
+A light was seen over the chapel, and the blind and the sick were

 healed.
-Edmund's head became joined to his body, with only a
+Edmund's head became joined to his body, with only a red

 Locals came as pilgrims to venerate Edmund's

-relics, which did not decay and rot.
+relics, which did not decay or rot.
 The murdered king was revered

 as a martyr and his cult quickly spread.
 Thirty years after his